mr-moos/Bathymetric-Maps/README.md

 >This document contains a translation of IHO B-6 4.1.0.
 The IHO has not checked this translation and therefore takes no responsibility for its accuracy.
 In case of doubt the source version of B-6 4.1.0 in English should be consulted.
 </details>

+For more information about the undersea features below, search by name on the [New Zealand Gazetteer](https://gazetteer.linz.govt.nz/) or see https://www.linz.govt.nz/regulatory/place-names/find-place-name/find-undersea-feature-names.

 ## Completed Content
 <details>